 It’s hard to say no to a bagel for breakfast and the made-from-scratch ones at Rise Bagel Co. are irresistible.
 The founders of this local shop traveled to many different “bagel meccas” to find inspiration for their unique recipe.
 Get a classic bagel and spread or try one of their breakfast sandwiches, like the “Artisan” (organic egg, bacon, Havarti, arugula, rosemary butter, apple mustard).

 Next up learn about the fascinating history of Minneapolis and its flour milling industry at the Mill City Museum.
 This historical spot will not only will fill you up with knowledge but at the end of the tour you will catch a glimpse of some spectacular views of downtown.
 (Note: Due to Covid-19 pandemic Mill City Museum is only holding outdoor tours and events).
 It’s definitely one of our favorite Minneapolis must-sees.
 When you are done make a stop at the Guthrie Theater, right next door.
 There you can visit the amber room and the endless bridge (part of our most instagrammable places) to see even more cool perspectives of the city’s skyline and the Mississippi River.

 If you’re around during summertime on a Saturday you’ll be lucky enough to catch the Mill City Farmers Market in this area as well.
 Get lunch here at the many local vendors and check out activities like cooking classes, yoga, demonstrations, story tellings, tastings and live music.

 Another great lunch option in the area is Zen Box Izakaya.
 Keep your tummy and your wallet happy at this affordable Japanese comfort food eatery.
 Get yourself a hearty bowl of ramen and a couple pieces of sashmi on the side.
-Afterwards, stopping at Izzy’s for ice cream is a must!
-Take your frozen treat and stroll down to the Stone Arch Bridge and walk near the Mississippi River.
-One of Minneapolis' more popular areas for tourists and local alike, you'll find plenty of reasons to stop and admire the city views here.
+Afterwards stroll down to the Stone Arch Bridge and walk near the Mississippi River.
+One of Minneapolis' more popular areas for tourists and locals alike, you'll find plenty of reasons to stop and admire the city views here.